janhesters/riteway-jest/README.md

 ### Disadvantages

-- You can't use it to test React Native component's because Jest has the only good up to date React Native mock.
+- You can't use it to test React Native components because Jest has the only good, up to date React Native mock.
 - There might be some other Jest features that RITEway lacks.
 - I know this is minor, but you also have to do more setup compared to Jest, which just works™ for React Native and